Azure-Samples/azure-sql-blazor-tag-game-sample/README.md

 3. Add an application setting for `SqlConnectionString` to the Azure Functions app with the connection string to the Azure SQL Database.
 This enables the Azure Functions to connect to the database.
 More information: https://docs.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings?tabs=portal#settings

+4. Create an Azure SignalR resource in the `Serverless` service mode and place the connection string in the Azure Functions application settings as `AzureSignalRConnectionString`.
+This enables the Azure Functions to connect to the SignalR service and provides real-time scoreboard updates when a user is tagged.
+More information: https://learn.microsoft.com/azure/azure-signalr/signalr-quickstart-dotnet-core#create-an-azure-signalr-resource

-4. Create an Azure Static Web App, leaving the `API` location blank and setting it to the `Standard` plan.
+5. Create an Azure Static Web App, leaving the `API` location blank and setting it to the `Standard` plan.
 Linking the static web app to your repository will create a GitHub Action workflow that will build and deploy the static web app, similar to [static-web-apps-deploy.yml](.github/sample-workflows/static-web-apps-deploy.yml).
 More information: https://learn.microsoft.com/azure/static-web-apps/functions-bring-your-own

-5. If you did not link the Azure Static Web App to the Azure Functions app during creation, link the Azure Functions to the Azure Static Web App.
+6. If you did not link the Azure Static Web App to the Azure Functions app during creation, link the Azure Functions to the Azure Static Web App.
 More information: https://learn.microsoft.com/static-web-apps/functions-bring-your-own#link-an-existing-azure-functions-app

 ## API Summary